GillHuang-Xtler/flPapers/poison.md

 Instead of send the global model last round back to the server, free-riders in this paper introduce a opportune stochastic perturbations of the parameters.
 As a result, the convergence of global model can be theoratically guaranteed and the free-riders can be hardly detected.

+[P26] [Curse or Redemption?
+How Data Heterogeneity Affects the Robustness of Federated Learning](./Poison/P26-Curse-or-Redemption-How-Data-Heterogeneity-Affects-the-Robustness-of-Federated-Learning.pdf) AAAI 21

+This paper discusses the impacts brought by data hererogeneity of targeted poisoning.
+In summary, there are 3 redemptions and 3 curses and it provides some possible directions of defendses under non-iid.
+3 of redemptions includes:

+	- non-iid makes ASR lower;
+	- malicious data distribution matters;
+	- higher scale/quantity of malicious users do not always help.
+3 curses includes:

+	- non-iid makes ASR sensitive to attack timing, which makes it easier to attack (later the better)
+	- similarity based defenses lose in non-iid cases
+	- attack can be designed stronger by making the malicious data distribution close to the overall data distribution with the help of distribution distance measures